Old Dartmouth

 Old Dartmouth was the first area of Southeastern Massachusetts settled by Europeans.
 It was purchased on behalf of the Plymouth Colony in 1652 from the indigenous Wampanoag people.
 The lands included all of modern-day Dartmouth, New Bedford, Westport, Fairhaven, and Acushnet in current day Massachusetts, as well as parts of modern Tiverton and Little Compton In Rhode Island, an area of around 145,000 individuals in the modern area.

 History

 Pre-colonization

-Before colonization, the lands that accounted for Old Dartmouth had been inhabited by the Wampanoag Native Americans, who were part of the Algonquian language family.
+Before colonization, the lands that accounted for Old Dartmouth had been inhabited by the Wampanoag Native Americans, who are part of the Algonquian language family.
 The Wampanoag had settlements throughout all of southeastern Massachusetts and Rhode Island, including the islands of Martha's Vineyard and Nantucket.
 It is believed that their population would have been around 12,000 at the time.
 The Wampanoag had inhabited the area for up to a thousand years before European colonization, and their ancestors had been there far longer.
 However, In John Winthrop's (1587–1649) journal, he wrote the name of Dartmouth's indigenous tribes as being the Nukkehkammes.